fishfollower/SAM/docs/defpar.md

-# `defpar`: Setup minimal initial parameters
+# `defpar`: Setup initial values for all model parameters and random effects.

 ## Description

- Setup minimal initial parameters
+ Setup initial values for all model parameters and random effects.

 ## Usage